Supercharge Your French with 6 Stellar Online Exercise Sites

-Unlike other sites, Colombia’s online exercises give answers with explanations.
+Unlike other sites, Columbia’s online exercises give answers with explanations.

 This is something I always appreciated when learning, but unfortunately not all websites with online French exercises do this.
 It’s very important to read these explanations and not skip over them.
 By doing this, you can effectively study on your own without making the same language mistakes over and over.

 Like BonjourDeFrance, the lessons let you advance step-by-step.

 Let’s say we wanted to start with the basics at Columbia University.
 From the homepage click on “Ch1.
 Direct and Indirect Object Pronouns” and try the exercise, then scroll down to see the answers with explanations.

 If you continue scrolling, you’ll see an explanation of the vocabulary used.
 You can then study the following chapters, moving on to trickier subjects like the subjunctive.